rgripper/webcomponent-esbuild/post.md

-# Wrapping React App in Web Component
+# Wrapping a React App in a Web Component

 Recently I decided to experiment with setting up a microforontend app.
 It will be written in React and I thought of wrapping it in a web component.
-The benefits are CSS encapsulation, ease of use by other developers and support in all major browsers.
+Main benefits are CSS encapsulation, ease of use by other developers and support in all major browsers.
 A consuming web app will simply render an instance of my component and load an accompanying app bundle.
+Total independence of the bundle will allow other teams building parts of frontend to choose frameworks and libraries they like, without having everyone locked into a certain version of, say, Angular (at the price of having a heavy web app).

 ## First web component